Snowflake-Labs/terraform-provider-snowflake/docs/resources/oauth_integration_for_custom_clients.md

   Resource used to manage oauth security integration for custom clients objects.
 For more information, check security integrations documentation https://docs.snowflake.com/en/sql-reference/sql/create-security-integration-oauth-snowflake.
 ---

+!> **Sensitive values** This resource's `oauth_redirect_uri` and `describe_output.oauth_redirect_uri` fields are not marked as sensitive in the provider.
+Ensure that no personal data, sensitive data, export-controlled data, or other regulated data is entered as metadata when using the provider.
+If you use one of these fields, they may be present in logs, so ensure that the provider logs are properly restricted.
+For more information, see [Sensitive values limitations](../#sensitive-values-limitations) and [Metadata fields in Snowflake](https://docs.snowflake.com/en/sql-reference/metadata).

 !> **Note** Setting a network policy with lowercase letters does not work correctly in Snowflake (see [issue](https://github.com/snowflakedb/terraform-provider-snowflake/issues/3229)).
 As a workaround, set the network policy with uppercase letters only, or use [execute](./execute) with network policy ID wrapped in `'`.

 !> **Note** The provider does not detect external changes on security integration type.
 In this case, remove the integration of wrong type manually with `terraform destroy` and recreate the resource.
 It will be addressed in the future.